 BrazilWikipedia: Brazil | Official Government Website: www.brasil.gov.br/?set_language=en

-About BrazilBrazil has a wet, fully tropical climate.
+About BrazilBrazil has a tropical climate with a range of different ecoregions.
 Much of Brazil is tropical rainforest, and this rainforest is threatened by deforestation due to development, logging, and clearing for agriculture.

-Brazil grows a small amount of tea, including in a garden owned by Yamamotoyama that grows Japanese-style green tea.
+Brazil grows a small amount of tea, including in a garden owned by Yamamotoyama that grows Japanese-style green tea, which supplies Stash tea, a brand owned by Yamamotoyama.
 Brazil is also an important source of a number of plants used in herbal teas, such as Lapacho.
 Brazil is also the origin of Yerba Maté, one of the few caffeine-containing plants other than tea and coffee, and a popular caffeinated tea-like drink.